Bankruptcy is a legal proceeding in which a person who cannot pay his or her bills can get a fresh financial start.

 4. If you just can’t afford the mortgage, due to a change in income, a rise in interest rates, or other factors beyond your control, a bankruptcy can allow you to walk away from your mortgage.
 The bank gets your house but in exchange, your mortgage debt is discharged.
-If you choose this option, you will normally have 3-6 months of no mortgage payment before you need to move out.
-Think of it as free rent in exchange for all those mortgage payments you already made.
+If you choose this option, you will normally have 3-6 months of no mortgage payment before you need to move out (sometimes longer, depending how long it takes the mortgage company to complete its foreclosure).
+Think of it as free rent in exchange for all those mortgage payments you did make.

 What happens if they deny my loan modification?

 If you are serious about keeping your house, you have to be able to answer this question.
 You can’t rely on a lender approving a loan modification, you need to have a back up plan.
-Only a bankruptcy will stop a foreclosure auction, nothing else you can do will ensure that a scheduled foreclosure auction will not go forward.
+Only a bankruptcy will stop a foreclosure auction without the mortgage company’s consent.
+Nothing else you can do will ensure that a scheduled foreclosure auction will not go forward.

 A bankruptcy can also assist in getting a loan modification in two ways.
-One way it can help is by eliminating other debts, the bankruptcy access to more money to pay more towards your modified mortgage.
+One way it can help is by eliminating other debts, the freeing up more money to pay more towards your modified mortgage.
 The other advantage is the bankruptcy will give you additional time to complete the loan modification process even if there is a pending foreclosure auction date.
 You can get a loan modification approved while you are in a bankruptcy.

-Yes, you are eliminating tens of thousands maybe even hundreds of thousands of dollars of debt; it doesn’t come for free.
-Unfortunately, if you are behind on your bills, your credit may already be bad; bankruptcy will probably not make things any worse.
-The fact that you’ve filed a bankruptcy can appear on your credit record for ten years.
+Yes.
+You are eliminating tens of thousands maybe even hundreds of thousands of dollars of debt; it doesn’t come for free.
+Unfortunately, if you are behind on your bills already, your credit may already be bad; bankruptcy will probably not make things any worse.
+The fact that you’ve filed a bankruptcy can appear on your credit record for eight years.
 But since bankruptcy wipes out your old debts, you are likely to be in a better position to pay your current bills and you can get credit immediately after filing (although fees and interest will be higher).

 From the U.S. Air Force Academy website: